dkeathley/JPyBook-6.S097-IAP-Ultrafast-Photonics-Text/_sources/intro.md

 There will be three problem sets.

-The problem sets will be uploaded and graded on [Canvas](https://canvas.mit.edu/courses/20238).
+The problem sets will be uploaded here as the course progresses.
+Submission and grading will be through the course [Canvas Page](https://canvas.mit.edu/courses/20238).

 ## Course Credit

 This course will be for credit as P/D/F.  A passing grade will be determined from course participation and problem sets.
 A passing student should show sufficient engagement with the material.

-The problem sets will be provided as the course progresses with links posted here.

 # Table of Contents